- Where Can I Find Alcohol Addiction Treatment Centers in Nevada?

 Medical detox centers in Nevada are primarily found in the southern tip of the state in Las Vegas.
 However, medically-assisted detox is also available in Carson City, which is located on the western coast of Nevada just outside of California.
 To find local detox facilities in Nevada, search SAMHSA’s directory which can be found here.

-Does My Insurance Cover Treatment in Nevada?
+Does My Insurance Work at a Nevada Treatment Center?

 Due to the potentially high cost of addiction treatment, most rehab centers accept health insurance to help clients offset the out-of-pocket expenses associated with their care.
 Private health insurance is accepted at more than 70% of the treatment centers in Nevada, 90.2% accept cash or self-payment, 63.9% accept Medicaid, and 59.1% offer a sliding fee scale that adjusts payments to accommodate the amount the client can reasonably afford based on their income.1